mintymatt/Critical-CSS-Tool/README.md

 # Critical Css Gen

 A neat tunnel into Penthouse, used to generate critical css.
-This has been designed to be incorperated into your normal gulpfile.
+This has been designed to be incorperated into your normal gulpfile, or used standalone.

+This tool allows you to retrieve the critical CSS files of a website page (referred to as target).

 ## Getting Started